wangziqi2013/wangziqi2013.github.io/_posts/2018-06-28-Rethinking-Serializable-MVCC.markdown

 have been updated by a concurrent transaction.
 If this is the case, then a write-write conflict is detected, and the committing transaction must abort.
 Otherwise, the transaction installs its locally buffered write set onto the version chain and commits successfully.

+Both SI itself and the implementation of SI using MVCC are problematic on modern multicore platform.
+The paper identifies two problems that can affect performance as well as scalability.
+First, timestamp allocation is commonly implemented using a centralized global counter.
+Transactions must atomically increment the counter when it acquires the timestamp.
+Frequently incrementing the counter will incur excessive cache line traffic, which causes long latency for other memory operations on the communication network, and can itself become a bottleneck.
+The throughput of transactions can never exceed the throughput of atomic operations on a single cache line.